 - State a name and address for correspondence.

 - You will get the information faster if you help us identify the exact information you require.
 It will also mean that your request is less likely to be turned down on cost grounds.

 - Make sure that you provide us with a narrow, tightly focused request and give, where appropriate, a relevant time-frame, for example, 1999 to 2000 or January to April 1985.

 - Tell us how you would you like the information provided to you, for example, by post or email, or let us know if you would prefer to come in to visit us to view it in person.
 We will try to meet your preference whenever we can.

 - It would helpful if you could tell us how you would prefer us to contact you if we need to do so.
 We may have to get in touch to discuss your request.

 We aim to reply to you promptly and are obliged under the law to provide a response within 20 working days.

-When that happens, we will tell you which exemption applies and, in most cases, why the information cannot be released.
+When an exemption is given we let you know which exemption applies and, in most cases, why the information cannot be released.

 Taking the above analysis into account the Authority will then deal with your request for information.